 1. Know why you’re applying for the business loan

+You're unlikely to secure a loan if you don't know what you'll do with the money.
 Do you need more inventory to prepare for your busy season?
 Are you looking to expand into a second studio?
 Are you opening a second franchise location?
 Do you need to hire an accountant for tax season?
 Are you waiting for the government to pay an invoice?
 Having the details of exactly why you need the funds and how you will use them will help lenders determine if lending to you is a worthwhile investment.

 2. Know what kind of small business loan you need